 In 2003, BSC Ventures moved it's corporate headquarters from Atlanta, Georgia to Roanoke Virginia.

 In October 2006, BSC Ventures acquired direct mail printer Champion Printing, Inc. which operates in Cincinnati, Ohio.
 Champion joined BSC's Convertagraphics, a four-color direct mail web printer in Roanoke, Virginia.

 In May 2010, BSC Ventures acquired Oles Envelope Corporation which operates in Baltimore, Maryland.
 Founded in 1912, Oles Envelope Corporation, now Double Envelope Maryland, operates a 115,000 square foot custom envelope manufacturing facility.

-In December 2010, BSC Ventures acquired Wolfe Envelope Corporation which operates in Angola, Indiana.
-Founded in 1923, Wolfe Envelope, now Double Envelope Indiana, operates a 90,000 square foot custom envelope manufacturing facility.
+In December 2010, BSC Ventures acquired Wolf Envelope Corporation which operates in Angola, Indiana.
+Founded in 1923, Wolf Envelope, now Double Envelope Indiana, operates a 90,000 square foot custom envelope manufacturing facility.

 In April 2013, BSC Ventures acquired Florida Envelope Company in Brandon, Florida and integrated manufacturing operations with the Double Envelope Florida division in Gainesville.
 The acquisition of Florida Envelope added flat sheet printing capability to BSC Ventures.
 A sales office was kept in Brandon, Florida to continue to server existing Florida Envelope customers.